vmarsi/COVID-19-Country-Clustering/README.md

 # Clustering European countries based on the associated contact patterns and socioeconomic indicators using epidemic
 # models

-This repository was developed for thesis V. Marsi and Zs.
+This repository was developed for thesis by V. Marsi and Zs.
 Vizi "Clustering European countries based on the associated contact patterns and socioeconomic indicators using epidemic models", 2023.
+Link for the thesis: https://drive.google.com/file/d/1dL_iW7fvHj5ejQlYpziV2QbQYkNySEDB/view?usp=sharing

 ## Install
 This project is developed and tested with Python 3.10.
 To install project dependencies, execute the following steps: